DETAILED ACTION

 Claim 20 is rejected using the same rationale as applied to claim 8 discussed above.

-Regarding claim 21, Cioppa, in view of Le Floch, teaches the system of claim 1, but does not appear to explicitly teach not relying on a template or dictionary.
+Regarding claim 22, Cioppa, in view of Le Floch and Nito, teaches the system of claim 1, but does not appear to explicitly teach not requiring prior complete camera training data.

-Cioppa, in view of Le Floch, and Pham are considered to be analogous art because they are directed to image processing for detecting objects.
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the camera calibration and player localization for action spotting (as taught by Cioppa, in view of Le Floch) not rely on a dictionary or template (as taught by Le Floch) because modifying the algorithm to not rely on a template/dictionary can detect and classify objects in real-time (Pham ¶¶0025).
+Cioppa, in view of Le Floch and Nito, and Pham are considered to be analogous art because they are directed to image processing for detecting objects.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the camera calibration and player localization for action spotting using geometric constraints and generated camera parameters (as taught by Cioppa, in view of Le Floch and `) to not rely on a dictionary or template (as taught by Pham) because the modification can detect and classify objects in real-time (Pham ¶¶0025).

 Conclusion